MeladKarmy/Library-Management-System/README.md

     Library Management System by NodeJs
      implemented using Node.js is a web-based application designed to facilitate the efficient management of library resources,including books, patrons, and related information
+## ERD Attachment To Explain the Schma of Database

 ## Installing App